OfficeForProductSafetyAndStandards/beis-primary-authority-register/.docksal/README.md

   You have requested a non-existent parameter "cache_lifecycle_bins".
 ```

-then it is suggested that you add the following to the docksal-local.yml file
+then it is suggested that you add the following
 ```yaml
 parameters:
   cache_lifecycle_bins: